WHAT IS YMAD?

 WHAT DO THEY DO WHILE THEY ARE IN INDIA?

-It takes 48 hours to get to the village where they will work.
+It takes about 48 hours to get to the village where they will work.
 For 7-8 days they will be teaching English, giving medical exams to the children, playing games, and doing large service projects, such as building bridges or painting schools.
 They will also have a cultural exchange with the local school.
-The last two days, if they have time, they may visit some cultural or tourist sites.
+The last 2-3 days, if they have time, they may visit some cultural or tourist sites.
 Then it takes 48 hours to get home.

 CAN PARENTS PARTICIPATE WITH THEIR TEEN ON THE SAME EXPEDITION?